 Where Can Undocumented Immigrants Get Driver’s Licenses?

-About 13 states, including California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, New York, Nevada, Utah, Vermont, Washington, and the District of Columbia, allow undocumented immigrants to apply for driver’s licenses.
+Over 13 states, including Oregon, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, New York, Nevada, Utah, Vermont, Washington, and the District of Columbia, allow undocumented immigrants to apply for driver’s licenses.

 So, if they can do these things, can undocumented immigrants open a bank account?